 - Increasing (or maintaining) academic outcome by providing for different learning styles and allowing students to repeat exercises to consolidate learning.

-Approximately 90% of published educational evaluations have shown that students being taught with humane teaching methods achieved the same or better learning outcomes than using live animals.1
+Approximately 90% of published educational evaluations have shown that students being taught with ethical teaching methods achieved the same or better learning outcomes than using live animals.1

 - Creating a more inclusive and safer learning environment where students won't feel ethically and emotionally challenged by harming animals.
 The psychological and emotional risks can be decreased as stated by Prof. Andrew Knight: